 MediaTek Dimensity 9000 features a single Cortex-X2 performance core clocked at 3.05GHz, three Cortex-A710 cores at 2.85GHz, and four Cortex-A510 efficiency cores at 1.8GHz.

 The report said it packs a 10-core Arm Mali-G710 that takes care of graphics processing.

 The chipset also comes packed with MediaTek’s fifth-generation APU with six total cores for AI processing.

 The chipset can handle screens with up to a 180Hz refresh rate at Full HD+ resolutions.
-It is also the first chipset to have an 18-bit image signal processor, offering the ability to capture 4K HDR video using up to three cameras at the same time, or still photos using up to a massive 320MP sensor.
+It is also the first chipset to have an 18-bit image signal processor, which can capture 4K HDR video using up to three cameras simultaneously, or still photos using up to a massive 320MP sensor.

 MediaTek Dimensity 9000 supports Wi-Fi 6E as well as Bluetooth 5.3 and supports 3CC carrier aggregation for sub-6HZ 5G with top data speeds of up to 7Gbps.